yushan-li/yushan-li.github.io/_pages/about.md

 - 2024, Dec 4: One co-author paper was accepted by Automatica, congratulations to Tao Xu!
 - 2024, Nov 16: One paper was accepted by IEEE Transactions on Automatic Control (TAC) as Full Paper!
 - 2024, Jul 28: One co-author paper was awarded the **Honorable Mention of Poster Paper Award at Chinese Control Conference 2024**, congratulations to Kexiang Mao!
-- 2024, Jun 19: I have joined the Division of Decision and Control Systems, KTH Royal Institute of Technique, as a Postdoc Researcher.
+- 2024, Jun 19: I have joined the Division of Decision and Control Systems, KTH Royal Institute of Technology, as a Postdoc Researcher.
 - 2024, Jun 18: One co-author paper was accepted by IEEE Journal of Selected Topics in Signal Processing (JSTSP), congratulations to Zitong Wang!
 - 2024, May 23: Yushan Li has successfully defended his doctoral dissertation!
 - 2023, Dec 14: Yushan Li was awarded Shanghai Jiao Tong University “**Academic Star**” (only 10 persons per year), congratulations!